obestwalter/bindlestiff/README.md

 ### Settings

-A `json` file containing paths to projects and other settings.
-These can be overridden with environment settings of the same name
+The defaults are shipped in `defaults.json`.
+They contain what is needed to run tests for pytest/tox/devpi and related projects with [tox](https://tox.readthedocs.io/en/latest/).
+To override this copy the file to `settings.json` and adjust to your needs.

-The paths in `settings.json` `PROJECT_FOLDERS` will be mapped to `PROJECTS_MOUNT` inside the vagrant box.
-If you login with `vagrant ssh` you will already be in the project mount folder and only have to descend into the project that you want to test.
+If you log in with `vagrant ssh` you will already be in the project mount folder with all configured projects mapped there.
+You can then descend into the project that you want to test and run `tox`.

 All settings are documented in the [Vagrantfile](Vagrantfile).